 There is no such thing as a ‘common law’ marriage and cohabitants have very few rights that arise out of the relationship.

-At JC Solicitors, we can assist you with the legal procedure and the practicalities that unmarried couples have to face upon the breakdown of their relationship.
-At JC Solicitors we can advise on the preventative measures you can take whilst you are still in a relationship and also deals with what might happen upon the breakdown of a relationship between cohabitants.
-The Law relating to unmarried couples is complex and addresses financial matters differently upon the breakdwon of a relationship than married couples.
+At JC Solicitors we can assist you with the legal procedure and the practicalities that unmarried couples have to face upon the breakdown of their relationship.
+We can advise on the preventative measures you can take whilst you are still in a relationship and also deals with what might happen upon the breakdown of a relationship between cohabitants.
+The Law relating to unmarried couples is complex and addresses financial matters differently upon the breakdown of a relationship than married couples.

 If you are living with someone without being married you might think you have similar rights to married couples if the relationship breaks down or one of you dies.
 You would be wrong in thinking so.